DavidkodiCS/Trippy-Mako/Trippy-Mako/sprints/sprint4/Daily-Scrum2.md

 ## Meris

 1. What have you done since last meeting?
+   - I have installed the PfSense software and am working on configuring the firewall.
-2. What will you accomplish today / until the next daily scrum?
+3. What will you accomplish today / until the next daily scrum?
+   - I will finish configuring the firewall and work on getting software onto the hosts.
-3. What impediments or obstacles are in your way?
+5. What impediments or obstacles are in your way?
+   - None
-4. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.
+7. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.
+   - 8